Qatar, Trinidad and Tobago sign air services agreement

 PHOTO

+Doha, Qatar: Qatar and Trinidad and Tobago signed an air services agreement yesterday.

-HE Minister of Transport Jassim bin Saif bin Ahmed Al Sulaiti and HE Minister of Works and Transport of the Republic of Trinidad and Tobago Rohan Sinanan signed on Thursday an air services agreement between the two countries.
+The agreement was signed by Minister of Transport H E Jassim Saif Ahmed Al Sulaiti and Trinidad and Tobago’s Minister of Works and Transport H E Hon.
+Rohan Sinanan.

 The agreement allows the designated airlines of both contracting parties to operate unlimited and unrestricted traffic rights for both passenger and cargo flights.